deja-vu-platform/deja-vu/README.md

 To run a sample do `npm start`.
 You also need to start the mongo daemon before running any cliche, to do so run `mongod`.
 To check the sample visit `http://localhost:3000`

-Note: the migration to using the dv language is currently in progress, to specify new bonds or edit existing ones you should modify the `comp.json` and `wcomp.json` files